 Here are the Best Booster Seats of 2018!

 This Chicco booster car seat is a new release for 2018, and there's a lot to be excited about.
 Like the Britax Frontier, it is technically a combination booster car seat, which means that it transitions from a forward-facing car seat with a 5-point harness (25-65 pounds), to a belt-positioning booster car seat (40-100 pounds).
 We generally love Chicco car seats, and some of them are at the top of our best-of lists (like the KeyFit 30 and Fit2 at the top of our best infant car seats list), and this combination car seat is no exception.
 The fit and finish were very high quality, with good padding, soft-touch fabrics and plastics, and easy to use connectors and adjustments.
 The 5-point harness comes with a nice set of shoulder pads, it has 2 removable cup holders that are dishwasher safe (!), a 9-position headrest adjustment, 4-position recline, and no-rethread harness.
 Installation was easy with the bubble level on the side, vehicle seat belt lock-offs (for when you're not using LATCH), premium LATCH connectors, and easy adjustments.
 And there are some great safety features, including side impact protection, a steel-reinforced frame, and EPS energy-absorbing foam.
 Our testing kids found it comfortable for long car trips, and we thought that the cover was easy enough to remove and wash.
 Downfalls?
 Well, it's a bit pricey, though right in the range of the other combination booster seats (about $199).
 It also has some parts that seem a little flimsy, like the harness adjustment button on the front, and the headrest adjustment lever on the upper rear.
-Finally, it's really large and wide so it's not ideal for fitting more than 2 car seats in a row.
+Finally, it's really large, but it's actually reasonably narrow (17.5") in comparison to other options on this list, making it a slightly better option for fitting more than 2 car seats in a row.
 Other than that, we really liked this booster car seat and thought it was well-deserving of this spot on our list!
 It's a great alternative to the more expensive Britax Frontier for parents looking to save a little money, and it's top-rated by Consumer Reports so it's hard to go wrong!

 This is a relatively new Chicco booster car seat option, and we only recently were able to get our hands on it for testing.
 It's very similar to the Graco Affix Booster with LATCH system, above, though it does have a higher price tag and some additional features.
 The core features are highly similar: it supports kids from 30 to 110 pounds, though we find it hard-pressed to imagine ever using a booster car seat for a kid under 45-50 pounds.
 It has multiple easy to adjust headrest heights, specifically 10, which is necessary for fitting taller and older children.
 And it's not just the headrest part that adjusts, it's the entire back, which is important for getting that perfect belt height on the shoulder.
 We did find the seating surface a bit comfier than the Graco Affix above, like it has some extra padding, but it's not anything substantial.
 The one feature that we were really excited about was the LATCH system and its front tightening system that is just like the one on the Affix, this is a really great feature that helps especially when you frequently swap the booster seat between vehicles.
 It does also have a built in recline, which is nice for fitting more upright back seats (like in trucks or Jeeps), or relatively reclined ones like in sedans and SUVs.
 While the Affix has a cup holder on one side and the slide-in snack drawer on the other, this seat has two cup holders, both of which are collapsible to make room for tighter situations (like when trying to squeeze 3 car seats or boosters in a row).
+In fact, it's the narrowest booster seat on our list, coming in at just a hair under 17" wide at the base (the shoulders are nearly 19" wide), making it a great option for cramped back seats (especially in backless mode).
 We found the fabric reasonably soft but durable, and easy to clean.
 For tougher cleaning situations, you can easily remove the cover and throw it in the washing machine.
 Negatives?
 Well, we thought the belt-positioner didn't always do a great job holding the seat belt in place, if the booster gets jostled around at all the seat belt sometimes pops out.
 Though it was rare, we didn't have that issue with the Affix, Also, it's unclear why this particular booster is about $20 more than the Affix, even though feature-for-feature we found it very similar.
 Overall, a great seat and if the colors and patterns strike your fancy relative to the Affix, it might be worth the extra cash!

 This is an awesome new Diono booster car seat that we got our hands on for testing in mid-2018.
 So it's relatively new to our list, but we are really impressed with it and expect it might climb up the list if it continues to perform in our longer term testing.
 Coming in at a reasonable price for a Diono car seat, around $80 (their Radian car seats are much more than that), this is right in the middle of the pack in terms of price.
 But it's toward the head of the pack in terms of features and capabilities.
 This booster seat supports kids from 40 pounds up to an awesome 120 pounds; in terms of height, it supports from 38" tall up to 63" tall.
 To accommodate that range, it has two recline positions and 6 headrest positions.
 The straps on the front are to adjust recline, and there's a red handle hiding behind the headrest that is used to adjust its height.
 If you are ready to transition to backless booster mode, the back is easily detached.
 The head and torso have side-impact protection, and it comes equipped with the old-style LATCH system to hold it into the vehicle.
 Of course, this is just for safety when the seat is unoccupied, so it doesn't fly around the vehicle in the event of an accident.
 Speaking of baby safety, we were surprised to realize that this booster has no steel-reinforced frame - Diono is well-known for having full steel frames in many of their seats, but this was one was skipped.
 We found the seat to be very large, strudy, and generally comfortable.
 It's not as comfortable as the high-end Britax USA models but definitely more than the Evenflo options.
 But there were also a lot of drawbacks.
 Installation was a bit complicated and we needed to read the full owner's manual - of course we realize that everyone should read the entire manual every time, but many other booster seats are very simple to install (especially when you've been doing it for 10 yeras!).
 But this one has some features like a belt-positioning strap that you need to read how to use.
 Additional things that we were unimpressed with: the lack of cup holders, the very thin cover padding that made it less than comfortable, and we don't feel like it lives up to the Diono reputation for safety features.
 We also want to point out that this is a pretty wide booster seat and you might have difficulty with some narrow vehicles.
 In a BMW 3-series, Honda Civic, and Toyota Corolla, we found that it's wide 19" stance made it sit right on top of the seat belt buckles, making buckling much more challenging than it should be.
 So it has good styling, great versatility, and the Diono reputation behind it.
 But it also has a lot of limitations that we think are important to consider when comparing this to something like the Parkway SGL or even the Graco Affix.